-Journal’s Ethics and Good Practices
+Journal’s Ethics, Good Practices and Plagiarism policy

 A. Bad Practices*: Educare identifies as bad practices the following: